denten-books/plain-text/3-format.md

 capabilities, format governs access.
 For example, a command can selectively render some words and sentences visible on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
-Code, in that sense, can determine its audience, privileging certain voices and modes of reading over others.
+Code determines its audience, privileging certain voices and modes of reading over others.
 It is in the sense of audience selection that the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.[^ln3-bdrld]

 [^ln3-bdrld]: Recall @baudrillard_simulacra_1994, 139-40.